frixtaylor1/WebComponents/README.md

 Contributions are welcome!
 Feel free to submit issues, feature requests, or pull requests to improve the functionality and usability of the web components in this SDK application.

 ---

-Feel free to modify the README according to your project's specific details and requirements.